-The first thing that you should do is to make sure that the issue is not caused by a medical problem.
-Infection, tear ducts issue and other problems can be the cause and this may be a more serious eye problem
+1. The first thing that you should do is to make sure that the issue is not caused by a health issue.
+Infection, tear ducts issue and other problems can be the cause and this may be a more serious

 After having your Boxer checked out by a reputable and experienced veterinarian you can then rest assured that your Boxer's eye boogers, while a nuisance, are not affecting his or her health.
 If your puppy

 or dog has any of the above signs of "what is not normal", do be sure to take them for a checkup.

 If the veterinarian diagnoses this as an allergy

 issue, and particularly if you notice that they increase during certain times of the year or under certain circumstances (after the lawn has been cut, etc), it may be decided that an allergy medication such as Benedryl is the best course of action.

 This should be overseen by the veterinarian.
 It can cause mild drowsiness and in some cases dry mouth.
 For most dogs, it is best to give it to them at meal time to prevent possible nausea.
 Typical dosing for canines is 1 milligram per 1 pound of the dog's weight 3 times per day (every 8 hrs).